Humana Inc. (NYSE:HUM) Shares Sold by Yousif Capital Management LLC

 Humana Stock Down 0.7 %

-Humana (NYSE:HUM – Get Rating) last posted its earnings results on Wednesday, November 2nd.
-The insurance provider reported $6.88 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $6.25 by $0.63.
+Humana (NYSE:HUM – Get Rating) last posted its quarterly earnings results on Wednesday, November 2nd.
+The insurance provider reported $6.88 EPS for the quarter, topping the consensus estimate of $6.25 by $0.63.
+The business had revenue of $22.80 billion during the quarter, compared to analysts’ expectations of $22.80 billion.
 Humana had a net margin of 3.07% and a return on equity of 19.99%.
-The firm had revenue of $22.80 billion during the quarter, compared to analysts’ expectations of $22.80 billion.
-On average, research analysts forecast that Humana Inc. will post 25.05 earnings per share for the current fiscal year.
+As a group, analysts forecast that Humana Inc. will post 25.05 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, January 27th.
-Stockholders of record on Friday, December 30th will be given a $0.7875 dividend.
-This represents a $3.15 dividend on an annualized basis and a dividend yield of 0.64%.
-The ex-dividend date is Thursday, December 29th.
-Humana’s dividend payout ratio is 14.29%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, January 27th.
+Investors of record on Friday, December 30th will be issued a dividend of $0.7875 per share.
+This represents a $3.15 annualized dividend and a dividend yield of 0.64%.
+The ex-dividend date of this dividend is Thursday, December 29th.
+Humana’s dividend payout ratio is currently 14.29%.

 Humana Inc, together with its subsidiaries, operates as a health and well-being company in the United States.
 It operates through three segments: Retail, Group and Specialty, and Healthcare Services.
 The company offers medical and supplemental benefit plans to individuals.
 It also has a contract with Centers for Medicare and Medicaid Services to administer the Limited Income Newly Eligible Transition prescription drug plan program; and contracts with various states to provide Medicaid, dual eligible, and long-term support services benefits.